 A single broadcast domain can contain more than one IPv4 or IPv6 subnet, however, that is generally not considered good network design.
-IP subnets should be segregated into separate broadcast domains via the use of separate switches or VLANs.
+Though it appears on the surface that multiple subnets in the same broadcast domain are separate, there is no true isolation or security between them.
+IP subnets should be segregated into different broadcast domains via the use of separate switches or VLANs.
 The exception to this is running both IPv4 and IPv6 networks within a single broadcast domain.
 This is called dual stack and it is a common and useful technique using both IPv4 and IPv6 connectivity for hosts.

-Broadcast domains can be combined by bridging two network interfaces together but care must be taken to avoid switch loops in this scenario.
-There are also some proxies for certain protocols which do not combine broadcast domains but yield the same net effect, such as a DHCP relay which relays DHCP requests into a broadcast domain on another interface.
-More information on broadcast domains and how to combine them can be found in Bridging.
+Broadcast domains can be combined by bridging two network interfaces together.
+In this scenario care must be taken to avoid switch loops where a switch ends up with a connection back to itself, creating an infinite traffic loop (Bridging and Layer 2 Loops).
+Another reason to avoid bridging is that by combining broadcast domains, both networks and the bridge between them must carry broadcast traffic for every network on the bridge.
+The increased load, especially for larger networks, can be significant, especially if broadcast domains are being bridged using a VPN.
+There are also proxies for certain protocols which do not combine broadcast domains but yield the same net effect, such as a DHCP relay which relays DHCP requests into a broadcast domain on another interface.